Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Wideband DoA Estimation

+After the focusing process, the MUSIC algorithm is used to estimate the DoAs of the incident signals, which is introduced as follows.
+Based on the EVD on $\mathbf{R_Y}$, the eigenvectors corresponding to the signal-subspace and the noise-subspace are distinguished based on the eigenvalues of $\mathbf{R_Y}$, while the source number $\hat{N}$ is also obtained in this process \cite{ref28}.
+In addition, the noise-subspace matrix ${{\mathbf{E}}_{\text{n}}}$ is formed with the eigenvectors of $\mathbf{R_Y}$ corresponding to the noise-subspace.
+Then, the MUSIC spatial spectrum is generated based on the orthogonality between the noise subspace and the steering vectors of different directions.
+The direction of the top $\hat{N}$ peak values in the MUSIC spatial spectrum are regarded as the DoA estimation results, where the value of the spectrum with the elevation $\theta\in[{{0}^{\circ }},{{90}^{\circ }}]$ and the azimuth $\phi\in[{{0}^{\circ }},{{360}^{\circ }})$ is calculated as \cite{ref4}:

+To improve the estimation performance, the aforementioned focusing process and the MUSIC algorithm are iteratively implemented in C-CSM \cite{ref19}.

-Although CSM outperforms some classic DoA estimation methods, it suffers from the following two shortcomings.
-First, the errors between the pre-estimated DoAs and the actual ones significantly affect the DoA estimation performance \cite{ref25,ref26}.
-Second, the numerous frequency points, the spatial spectrum calculation and peak-searching process lead to high computational overhead.
+However, C-CSM suffers from the following two shortcomings.
+First, the errors between the pre-estimated DoAs and the actual ones significantly affect the focusing performance \cite{ref19,ref22,ref23}.
+Second, the numerous frequency points, the calculation of the large MUSIC spatial spectrum and the peak-searching process lead to high computational overhead.